ujamjar/hardcaml-mor1kx/README.md

 * True dual port RAM cannot be described in HardCaml.
 There's a working hack, but we really need vendor RAM implementations to do this properly.

-* There are some very minor differences relatied to reset behaviour that will need to be checked.
+* There are some very minor differences related to reset behaviour that will need to be checked.

+* (<==\) operator isnt going to work as hoped.
+Used in serial multiplier.
+Needs rewrite.